-- "Above and beyond" means incorporating language in the goals and objectives that is stronger than federal requirements to "consider" the likely effect of transportation policy decisions on land use and development. - "Applicable economic development and land use plans" include any local, metropolitan or statewide plans that address land use and/or economic development within the agency's jurisdiction. - "Consistent" refers to the relationship between the types and intensities of permitted development and the types and intensities of planned transportation investments are complementary. - "Institutional mechanisms" refers to an agreed-upon, two-way communication process for sharing information and collecting feedback. - "Integration" means developing transportation, land use, and economic development plans consistently and collaboratively. - "Land use and economic development" include policies, plans, maps, regulations, or programs that focus on the use, design, location, density, or related features of land.
-These include growth strategies, comprehensive plans, zoning plans, downtown revitalization plans, visioning plans, urban renewal plans, and economic overlay zones, among others. - "Regularly engages" means going above and beyond consulting once; it means successfully involving and interacting with land use and economic development agencies early, often, and on an on-going basis throughout the planning process.
+- "Above and beyond" means incorporating language in the goals and objectives that is stronger than federal requirements to "consider" the likely effect of transportation policy decisions on land use and development. - "Applicable economic development and land use plans" include any local, metropolitan or statewide plans that address land use and/or economic development within the agency's jurisdiction. - "Consistent" refers to the relationship between the types and intensities of permitted development and the types and intensities of planned transportation investments. - "Institutional mechanisms" refers to an agreed-upon, two-way communication process for sharing information and collecting feedback. - "Integration" means developing transportation, land use, and economic development plans consistently and collaboratively. - "Land use and economic development plans" include policies, plans, maps, regulations, or programs that focus on the use, design, location, density, or related features of land.
+These include growth strategies, comprehensive plans, zoning plans, downtown revitalization plans, visioning plans, urban renewal plans, and economic overlay zones, among others.